Clinical Sciences Core

 .

-The CS Core’s Clinical Informatics Group (CIG) provides rich data resources from Electronic Medical Record systems at Northwestern Medicine and the University of Chicago Medicine.
+The BIT also provides rich data resources from Electronic Medical Record systems at Northwestern Medicine and the University of Chicago Medicine.
 Available derived data sets include medical records from thousands of patients in both HIV treatment and HIV testing “cohorts” to support research on HIV screening rates, retention in care, and comorbidities.
 These resources also provide the foundation for innovative work using machine learning and other data-intensive sciences.
 Early work with these data sets is described in a CIG seminar.
 In addition, a recent CS Core workshop demonstrates how to apply technology design and data innovation principles to public health and clinical HIV research projects.
 The latest CS Core workshop provides mixed methods research exploring and implementing healthcare system interventions to increase screening and treatment for anxiety, depression, and substance use disorder at the University of Chicago Medicine Ryan White HIV clinic.

 .